birkir/gatsby-plugin-prismic-preview/README.md

 # Prismic preview

-Enable previews of your prismic documents
+Enable previews of your prismic documents by looking for graphql query data and patch in data from prismic previews.

 ## Installing